Fiserv/transfer-now/docs/getting-started/TN-Integration-Guide/SSL-Authentication.md

 ## SSL Authentication

 Secure Socket Layer (SSL) is the most used secure transport protocol over the internet.
 It provides an effective means of maintaining transaction confidentiality when performing client-to-server communication and is supported by all the major browsers and web servers.

 SSL always begins with a handshake, which is a series of steps that both the client and server must successfully execute before sensitive application-level data can be exchanged.
 An SSL handshake requires two round trips between the client and server.

-The first-round trip is used to trade information about what versions of the SSL protocol and cryptographic algorithms each supports, and to exchange some random values needed to compute a mutually agreed upon master secret that ## SSL Authentication

-Secure Socket Layer (SSL) is the most used secure transport protocol over the internet.
-It provides an effective means of maintaining transaction confidentiality when performing client-to-server communication and is supported by all the major browsers and web servers.

-SSL always begins with a handshake, which is a series of steps that both the client and server must successfully execute before sensitive application-level data can be exchanged.
-An SSL handshake requires two round trips between the client and server.

 The first-round trip is used to trade information about what versions of the SSL protocol and cryptographic algorithms each supports, and to exchange some random values needed to compute a mutually agreed upon master secret that will be used to prove the freshness of the handshake.

 The second-round trip is when the client authenticates the server only, called One-way Sever Authentication, or the client authenticates the server and the server then authenticates the client, called Mutual Server Authentication.

 Both roundtrips completing successfully results in an SSL channel being established between the client and server; application data is then allowed to flow between the client and server using this secure conduit.

 The following figure shows the SSL steps taken for certificate authentication; (OW, MA) indicates that the step is required for both One-way Server and Mutual Server Authentication, and (MA) indicates that the step is required for Mutual Server Authentication only.

 &nbsp;